 Dr. Bilal Dabir Sekou, PhD. – Chair of the CCCT Advisory Board: Bilal Dabir Sekou is an Associate Professor of Political Science in Hillyer College at the University of Hartford.
 His research interests are race and politics, urban politics, and campaigns, elections, and voting behavior.
 He has published articles on social and political participation by African Americans and public attitudes toward quality and integrated education in Connecticut.

-Dr. Diana Evans, PhD.: Professor Evans, a professor of political science at Trinity College since 1979.
+Dr. Diana Evans, PhD. – Vice Chair of the CCCT Advisory Board: Professor Evans has been a professor of political science at Trinity College since 1979.
 Evans received her Ph.D. from the University of Rochester in 1980.
 Her research interests are in the U.S. Congress, with a focus on pork barrel politics within Congress itself and congressional elections.
 Her book, Greasing the Wheels: Using Pork Barrel Projects to Build Majority Coalitions in Congress, won the American Political Science Association’s 2005 Richard F. Fenno Prize for best book in legislative politics.
 Her current research is on the effect of pork barrel projects on congressional elections.

 Professor Evans focuses on both real-world American politics and the theoretical tools to help students see patterns in complex political processes.
 She is also Director of the Trinity College Legislative Internship Program.